pracsol/ModernDiskQueue/README.md

 built-in libraries, typically by adding the appropriate attributes to your class definitions.

 The built-in serializers do not require any attribute annotation of your classes unless you are unhappy with the results of the default behavior.
+You may want to use attribute annotation to control inclusion, manage naming, serialize private fields, or add versioning to explicit behavior directives.
 The original DiskQueue library had advised annotating your classes with the `[Serializable]` attribute, but this was a requirement of the deprecated `BinaryFormatter` library and is not required by the built-in serializers provided by MDQ.
-You may want to use attribute annotation to control inclusion, manage naming, serialize private fields, or add versioning to explicit behavior directives.

 The built-in JSON serializer, `SerializationStrategyJson<T>`, allows for a `JsonSerializerOptions` object to be passed in.
 This allows you to specify options like `PropertyNamingPolicy`, `DefaultIgnoreCondition`, `MaxDepth` and many other options to control how the data is serialized.
-You can use this feature to specify a `TypeInfoResolver` as a way to support source generation and versioned data contracts.
+You can use this feature to specify a `TypeInfoResolver` as a way to support source generation and versioned data contracts without having to create your own implementation of `ISerializationStrategy<T>`.
 For more inforamtion, see the [**Advanced Topics**](#advanced-topics) section below.

 #### Specifying JSON Options
 ```csharp